Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Abstract

 \section{Abstract}

 Following the wealth of new results enabled by multimessenger observations of the binary neutron star (BNS) merger GW170817, the next goal is increasing the number of detections of electromagnetic (EM) counterparts to gravitational wave (GW) events.
-Here, we study the detectability of the prompt emission and afterglows produced by the relativistic jets launched by BNS mergers that will be detected by LIGO-Virgo-KAGRA (LVK) during their fifth observing run (O5), and by next generation (XG) GW detectors (Einstein Telescope and Cosmic Explorer).
-We quantify the impact of various BNS merger and jet afterglow parameters on the likelihood of detection for a wide range of telescopes, focusing on the impact of the observer's viewing angle $\theta_\textrm{v}$ and the jet's core half-opening angle $\theta_\textrm{c}$.
-We find that during the LVK O5 run, the \textit{James Webb Space Telescope} (\textit{JWST}) is expected to reach the largest number of afterglow detections, up to $32\%$ of BNS mergers with 27\% detectable on timescales $>$\,$10$ d.
-Overall the detection of $20$\,$-$\,$30\%$ of events is possible across the EM spectrum with the available instruments, including the \textit{Chandra X-ray Observatory}, the \textit{Nancy Grace Roman Space Telescope}, the Square Kilometer Array (SKA), and the Very Large Array (VLA).
-In the XG era, afterglows for $20$\,$-$\,$25\%$ of events will be detectable with \textit{AXIS}, \textit{Athena}, \textit{Lynx}, \textit{UVEX}, \textit{JWST} and the next generation VLA (ngVLA), reaching beyond redshift $z$\,$\gtrsim$\,$1$.
-We also find that the majority of detected afterglows are expected to accompany prompt gamma-ray emission detectable by the \textit{Neil Gehrels Swift Observatory}, the \textit{Space-based multi-band astronomical Variable Objects Monitor} (\textit{SVOM}), and the \textit{Transient High-Energy Sky and Early Universe Surveyor} (\textit{THESEUS}), with at least $\sim 6\%$ of afterglows being orphan.
+We study the detectability of the prompt emission and afterglows produced by the relativistic jets launched by BNS mergers that will be detected by LIGO-Virgo-KAGRA during their fifth observing run (O5), and by next generation (XG) GW detectors (Einstein Telescope and Cosmic Explorer).
+We quantify the impact of various BNS merger and jet afterglow parameters on the likelihood of detection, focusing on the impact of the observer's viewing angle and the jet's core half-opening angle.
+We explore detectability over a wide range of current state-of-the-art facilities (e.g., the \textit{James Webb Space Telescope}, \textit{Chandra X-ray Observatory}) as well as upcoming next-generation facilities (e.g., \textit{AXIS}, \textit{NewAthena}, ngVLA, SKA).
+We find that a few GW events ($\sim$\,$0-4$) per year may have a detectable afterglow component in O5, with the largest detection rates expected with SKA in the radio and \textit{JWST} in the near-infrared.
+In the XG era, hundreds of multimessenger detections of afterglows per year may be possible with a range of instruments, such as \textit{NewAthena} in the X-ray and ngVLA in the radio.
+While zero to a few GW events per year are expected to be accompanied by a detectable prompt emission in O5, dozens per year may be detectable in XG.